Puppy Behavior and Training – Training Basics

 How often should I give the command?

 Ideally you should give the command phrase once and then use your food to move the puppy into positions.
 Once the puppy has performed the task, add in verbal praise and an affectionate pat, which are known as secondary reinforcers (see below).
-Some trainers also use clickers as secondary reinforcers.
 If the puppy does not immediately obey on the first command, then you are likely proceeding a little too quickly.
 If you keep repeating the command, the puppy will learn that several repetitions are acceptable before it needs to obey.
 Keeping a leash attached can help to gain an immediate response if the puppy does not obey.

 How should I phase out the lure and food rewards?